rabbitHr/github-repo-copilot/README.md

 ## License

 Apache-2.0
-# DevMind 🧠
+# GitHub Repo Copilot 🧠

 > **Ask your codebase questions in plain English.**
-> DevMind indexes your entire GitHub repo into [Endee](https://github.com/endee-io/endee) — a high-performance vector database — and lets you query it semantically using natural language.
+> GitHub Repo Copilot indexes your entire GitHub repo into [Endee](https://github.com/endee-io/endee) — a high-performance vector database — and lets you query it semantically using natural language.

 ---